cmatskas/auth0demo/Readme.md

 ```
 When a user logs in, his/her name is displayed on the navigation bar with an option to **logout**.
 Unauthenticated users can only see the **login** option.

-## 6. Adding users and custom Roles
+## 6. Adding users and custom roles
-I mentioned a few times already that the purpose of this post is to show how to configure the authentication parameters and then enforce role-based authorization.
+I mentioned a few times already that the purpose of this post is to show how to configure the authentication parameters and then to enforce role-based authorization.
 At the moment, this is not configured anywhere.
-To implement and role-based authorization, we need to do 2 things:
+To implement role-based authorization, we need to do two things:

 1. Add custom roles to our Auth0 users
 2. Consume and validate the user roles in the WebApp and WebAPI

 For this post we're assuming that all the users are created and managed inside the Auth0 platform.
-There is a plethora of options when it comes to storing user information such as social media accounts or custom user databases.
+There is a plethora of options when it comes to storing user information, such as social media accounts or custom user databases.
 However, in this instance we'll keep things simple and use the built-in user management service.

 On the Auth0 portal, on the **Dashboard** page, select **Users** from the left-hand side navigation bar.
-Press the **+ Create New User** button and add a user using whatever username (email) and password you want.
+Press the **+ Create New User** button to add a user, specifying whatever username (email) and password you want.

 ![Add New Account](Images/auth0_with_netCore_7.png)